 A primal reason for carrying fat on the body is to cope with famine.
 If there is a chance that what we have today will disappear tomorrow then it makes sense to stock up.
 In the UK few of us faces the prospect of food famine, however, if we have experienced other forms of scarcity such as money, or particularly love, I hypothesise that the body manifests its preparations in the form of physical reserves.
 Feelings of emotional emptiness are interpreted as hunger.
 Eating provides a temporary feeling of fullness and comfort.

 In our society being fat is generally regarded as less attractive than being slim.
 While being attractive has its benefits, it also has its costs: women, especially, can find it frightening to be the constant target of male sexual interest.
 This is especially true when a women has had traumatic sexual experiences.
 Being less attractive acts as a defence against unwanted sexual advances or as a kind of love test to weed out men who are ‘superficial’.

 Many of the processed foods we like to eat are high in fat, sugar, and salt.
 These are very moreish and addictive.
 Sugar, in particular, has a marked effect on the body’s system.
-The glycaemic index (GI)of a food is a measure of how quickly it is digested.
-Glucose solution has a GI of 100; ice-cream is around 61, an apple is 38, and peanuts are around 14.
+The glycemic index (GI) of a food is a measure of how quickly it is digested.
+Glucose solution has a GI of 100; baked potato 85 (surprisingly high, right?), ice-cream is around 61, an apple is 38, and peanuts are around 14.
 When we eat high GI foods we get into a vicious cycle of over eating: we eat a sugary snack, get a peak of sugar in our blood, produce a burst of insulin to break the sugar down, store the energy as fat, get a sugar low, feel tired and hungry, and top up with another high GI snack.